secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 **How does GitLab know that a customer requires POs?**

 If a PO is not provided during the booking process, customers who require POs will typically notify the Billing team of their requirement once an invoice has been issued.
-In many of these cases, the invoice is rejected.
+In many of these cases, the invoice is rejected and Billing works with the customer to obtain their PO and manually reissue the invoice with the PO number included.
 The Billing team then updates Zuora to denote the customer's PO requirement.

 **Why does the customer PO requirement matter?**